joereddington/Delores/listitem.md

   * Remember that, by definition, this task is more important than anything below it.
   * It's done when there is nothing left to do - it's done when you need things from other people to keep doing

+* When it's done, return to the last page.

 # Mapping
 * Map in Vim first.